Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-The $|Q|(M)$ sequences in \cref{Mass_Req} show that the magnitude of the quadrupole moment ($|Q|$) of rotating protoquark stars increases monotonically with $M$ and is strongly amplified by rotation, with smaller $r_p/r_e$ producing the higher deformation through centrifugal flattening \cite{Laarakkers:1997hb}.
+The $|Q|(M)$ sequences in \cref{Mass_Req} show that the magnitude of the quadrupole moment ($|Q|$) of rotating proto-QSs increases monotonically with $M$ and is strongly amplified by rotation, with smaller $r_p/r_e$ producing the higher deformation through centrifugal flattening \cite{Laarakkers:1997hb}.
 Thermal evolution shifts these curves systematically: hot, lepton-rich stars exhibit the largest $|Q|$ because a softened QM EOS and larger radii make them more easily deformable \cite{Issifu:2023qoo}, while deleptonization stiffens the EOS, contracts the star, and reduces $|Q|$ toward the cold, catalyzed limit.
+The $|Q|$ is a fundamental parameter of the external spacetime, influencing effects such as the tidal response of compact objects in binaries, which imprints on the gravitational-wave signal during inspiral, and contributing to the I--Love--Q universal relations.
+Future multimessenger observations that combine binary pulsar timing, X-ray measurements, and gravitational-wave detections may therefore offer a viable path to distinguish between different quadrupole-moment scenarios \cite{Mashhoon:2006fj}.

-This behavior reflects the temperature and density-dependent strong interactions in quark matter and has direct implications for gravitational-wave emission, as hot, rapidly rotating protoquark stars are stronger emitters whose signals weaken as the star cools~\cite{Andersson:2002ch, Cutler:2002nw}.
-Compared to hadronic protoneutron stars, which are more compact and less deformable due to a stiffer high-density EOS, quark stars of the same mass and rotation develop larger quadrupole moments, especially in the early hot phases, making combined mass, radius, and quadrupole constraints a promising probe of the stellar interior \cite{Laarakkers:1997hb, Oertel:2016bki}.
+The evolution of the $|Q|$ reflects the temperature and density-dependent strong interactions in QM and has implications for gravitational-wave emission, as hot, rapidly rotating proto-QSs are stronger emitters whose signals weaken as the star cools~\cite{Andersson:2002ch, Cutler:2002nw}.
+Compared to hadronic protoneutron stars, which are more compact and less deformable due to a stiffer high-density EOS, QSs of the same mass and rotation develop larger quadrupole moments, especially in the early hot phases, making combined mass, radius, and quadrupole constraints a promising probe of the stellar interior \cite{Laarakkers:1997hb, Oertel:2016bki}.